 - how often you ship products.

-- the likely time between orders placement and order delivery.
+- the likely time between orders being placed and delivered.

 - how much delivery costs.